pritamde090920/cs6910_assignment2/README.md

 ```
 Same needs to be done for train_partb.py

+#### Note
+Do not give the paths for the train and val folders seperately.
+Just pass the absolute path of the root directory of the dataset, i.e. the directory ```inaturalist_12K``` as the argument.
+The train and val folders will be seperately handled inside the code itself.

 ## Part A
 Make sure to change the directory by the command